officialputuid/toolsig/README.md

 	⚠ Make sure your account has been verified (Email & Telp).

 ## Update
-	☑ [Completed] Instagram API issues
+	☑ [Completed] Instagram API issues.
 	☑ [Completed] Problem in some tools because of nodejs error.
 	☑ [Completed] Problem with using this tool in RDP (Ex: TRY TO LOGIN dll).
 	☑ [Completed] Addition of features (Input Total of Target You Want/ITTYW) on all tools.
-	☑ [Completed] The update has been included in the Package so you don't need to update again [API IG].
+	☑ [Completed] The update has been included in the Package so you don't need to update again (API IG).
 	☑ [Completed] Improvements In Display Program & Changes in system usage programs to make it easier to use.

 ## Contributing